 As noted above, the City has engaged in a review of the on-site geologic hazard areas to aid in determining that the review of the proposed reasonable use exception related to wetland areas and buffers, and watercourse buffers would not result in a site location that was geologically unsafe to construct a single family home upon; the applicant’s geotechnical reports, and City’s peer review, are collectively contained in Exhibits 10.a. through 10.e. and 11.a. through 11.e.
 However, the design elements necessary to build a structurally safe residence on this site are not appropriately considered mitigation for the proposed reasonable use exception to wetland area and wetland and watercourse buffer area impacts.

 The City concludes that the applicant has proposed mitigation that is consistent with best available science, based upon the City’s peer review.
 However, the applicant has failed to first address compliance with the City’s adopted regulations by evaluating off-site mitigation within the same sub-basin.
-Compliance with existing standards is require where feasible; insofar as the applicant has not demonstrated compliance is infeasible, the City concludes this criterion is not met.
+Compliance with existing standards is required where feasible; insofar as the applicant has not demonstrated compliance is infeasible, the City concludes this criterion is not met.

 The proposal does not pose an unreasonable threat to the public health, safety, or welfare; and